Calabasas Child Support Attorneys

 How Much Does Child Support Cost in California?

 How much a child support payor needs to contribute in support varies on a case-by-case basis.
 To determine how much support a payor should offer, courts and child support agencies look at each party's income available for support, and take into consideration mandatory payments such as dues and health premiums, and any other support orders.

 The court examines all sources of income when determining how much gross income available for support each parent has, including:

 - Salary or employment wages;

 - Self-employment earning;

 After establishing the gross income available for support, the court then examines the timeshare the parents have with their child(ren).
 As a general rule of thumb, the less time a payor spends with their child(ren), the more child support they may pay.

 Child support arrangements can be flexible, and no two cases look the same.
 As such, it's vital to have an attorney you trust to represent your parental rights.

-At Feinberg & Waller, APC, our team includes certified family law specialists and lawyers with more than a decade of experience handling support cases.
+At Feinberg & Waller, APC, our team includes certified family law specialists and lawyers who have over 150 years of combined legal experience handling support cases.

 To schedule a consultation with our team, contact us online or via phone